danilkiff/pq3.ru/content/posts/capability-driven-leadership/Mental models are infrastructure.md

 ---
 title: Mental models are infrastructure
 date: 2025-05-30
-summary: On modeling, versioning, and aligning the cognitive layer of technical systems
+description: On modeling, versioning, and aligning the cognitive layer of technical systems
 ---

 > "[The map is not the territory](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation)